 Place transmission in Park, or if there is no Park shift point, in Neutral and set the parking brake at each stop.

-Open service door, if possible, enough to activate alternating red lights when traffic is a safe distance from the school bus.
+Activate alternating red lights when traffic is a safe distance from the school bus and ensure stop arm is extended..